 The workshop and stakeholder engagement resulted in a defined set of options for analysis using a CBA framework.

-provides an overview of the core components of options used in the CBA.
+Table 7 provides an overview of the core components of options used in the CBA.
 Each option is described in more detail in the following section.

 Table 7: Overview of Options